Gender-stereotyping row: CBSE drops passage from Class-10 English exam, to award full marks | Education

 The CBSE on Monday dropped a comprehension passage and the accompanying questions from the Class-10 English exam and decided to award full marks for it to students, following an outrage over the board allegedly promoting ''gender stereotyping'' and supporting ''regressive notions''.

-The Central Board of Secondary Education (SBSE) had referred the matter to subject experts on Sunday and sought their feedback.
+The Central Board of Secondary Education (CBSE) had referred the matter to subject experts on Sunday and sought their feedback.

 In the Class-10 exam conducted on Saturday, the question paper carried a comprehension passage with sentences such as emancipation of women destroyed the parents' authority over the children'' and ''it was only by accepting her husband's way that a mother could gain obedience over the younger ones'', among others.